How To Make Easy Nigerian Okra And Ogbono Soup

 Okra and Ogbono Soup for a win!

-Okra soup is one of the most popular Nigerian soups.
-Most of the ethnic groups we have in Nigeria have a thing for okra.
+As one of the most popular Nigerian soups, most of the ethnic groups we have in Nigeria have a thing for okra.
 In other words, it isn’t a kind of soup reserved for one particular ethnic group.
-I grow up eating okra, and I loved it.
-As a kid, sometimes my mother will cook okra and ogbono together, and for today’s recipe, I am recreating my mother’s okra and ogbono soup recipe.
+I grew up eating okra, and I loved it.
+As a kid, sometimes my mother would cook okra and ogbono together, and for today’s recipe, I am recreating my mother’s okra and ogbono soup recipe.
 Okra is generally the best Nigerian soup that most Nigerian parents use to start their kids on the part to eating traditional Nigerian soup and swallow.
-Please SAVE/PIN THIS IMAGE ON PINTEREST. ⤵️
+If you are new to this, swallow simply means fufu, oat fufu, garri, plantain fufu, or pounded yam.
+While this soup is hearty and filling, you can enjoy a bowl by itself.
+Nigerians and most people typically pair okra with fufu (swallow).

 Okra and Ogbono Soup Swallow